MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

     If you have not yet set up a bank for this vendor, you can do so now.
 For more information, see [To set up vendor bank accounts for export of bank files](bank-how-setup-bank-accounts.md#to-set-up-vendor-bank-accounts-for-export-of-bank-files).
 The value in the **Preferred Bank Account** field is copied to the **Recipient Bank Account** field on the **Payment Journal** page.

-### <a name="to-set-the-payment-journal-up-to-export-payment-files" />To set the payment journal up to export payment files
+### <a name="to-set-the-payment-journal-up-to-export-payment-files"></a>To set the payment journal up to export payment files

 1. In the **Search** box, enter **Payment Journals**, and then choose the related link.
 2. In the **Batch Name** field, choose the drop\-down button.
 3. On the **General Journal Batches** page, choose the **Edit List** action.
 4. On the line for the payment journal that you will use to export payments, select the **Allow Payment Export** check box.

-### <a name="to-connect-the-data-exchange-definition-for-one-or-more-payment-types-with-the-relevant-payment-method-or-methods" />To connect the data exchange definition for one or more payment types with the relevant payment method or methods
+### <a name="to-connect-the-data-exchange-definition-for-one-or-more-payment-types-with-the-relevant-payment-method-or-methods"></a>To connect the data exchange definition for one or more payment types with the relevant payment method or methods

 1. In the **Search** box, enter **Payment Methods**, and then choose the related link.
 2. On the **Payment Methods** page, select the payment method that is used to export payments from, and then choose the **Pmt.
 Export Line Definition** field.
 3. On the **Pmt.
 Export Line Definitions** page, select the code that you specified in the **Code** field on the **Line Definitions** FastTab in step 4 in the "To describe the formatting of lines and columns in the file" section in the [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md) procedure.

-## <a name="preparing-the-payment-journal" />Preparing the Payment Journal
+## <a name="preparing-the-payment-journal"></a>Preparing the Payment Journal

 Fill the payment journal with lines for due payments to vendors, with the option to insert posting dates based on the due date of the related purchase documents.
 For more information, see [Managing Payables](payables-manage-payables.md).

-## <a name="exporting-payments-to-a-bank-file" />Exporting Payments to a Bank File
+## <a name="exporting-payments-to-a-bank-file"></a>Exporting Payments to a Bank File

 When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines on the **Payment Journal** page.
 You can then upload the file to your bank to process the related money transfers.